harsha-simhadri/big-ann-benchmarks/t3/TASKS_ISSUES_RESOLUTIONS.md

   * We have provided the reason to Intel.
 We werent sure how easy it would be to support this for all participants in this first competition.
 * [T3 Organizer asks NVidia] Can't we use an MSRP from another company as proxy for system cost?
   * We will take the cheapest MSRP from third party seller for the leaderboard (we found 150K).
 We've footnoted this in the rankings.
+* [T3 Organizer self-report] The "opex" power cost for an Nvidia submission seems impossibly low ($80).
+  * We extended IPMICAP to capture gpu power directly via invoking "nvidia-smi" with appropriate flags